hlusovich/back-pure-NodeJs/Readme.md

 First of all  you need to do npm install.
 # Run:
-If you want to run application in development mode use command : start:dev ( nodemon runApp.js ) npm run start:dev If you want to run application in production mode use command : start:prod   npm run start:prod If you want to run tests  use command : "npm run test": "jest test"
+If you want to run application in development mode use command : start:dev ( nodemon runApp.js ) npm run start:dev If you want to run application in production mode use command : start:prod   npm run start:prod (webpack && node bundle.js) If you want to run tests  use command : "npm run test": "jest test"

-# Example
+# Example:
 npm run start:prod
 npm run start:dev